 The Group charges commission fees to third-party merchants for access to the Group's platform for sales of their products.
-The Group is not primarily responsible for fulfilling the promised contracts, as it does not bear the inventory risk, nor has the discretion in establishing prices.
+The Group is not generally responsible for fulfilling the promised contracts, as it does not bear the inventory risk, nor has the discretion in establishing prices.
 Upon successful sales on the Group's online platforms, the Group charges the third-party merchants commission fees.

-Prior to November 2019, the Group provided logistic services to third parties.
-The Group also provides warehousing and distribution services to its vendors.
-Revenue from logistic, warehousing and distribution services are recognized at the point of time upon completion of the performance of services.
+Revenue from logistic services are recognized at the point of time upon completion of the performance of services.